open-mmlab/mmaction2/configs/detection/ava/README.md

 ### Train Custom Classes From Ava Dataset

 You can train custom classes from ava.
 Ava suffers from class imbalance.
-There are more then 100,000 samples for classes like `stand/talk to/watch/listen to`, whereas half of all classes has less than 500 samples.
+There are more then 100,000 samples for classes like `stand`/`listen to (a person)`/`talk to (e.g., self, a person, a group)`/`watch (a person)`, whereas half of all classes has less than 500 samples.
 In most cases, training custom classes with fewer samples only will lead to better results.

 Three steps to train custom classes: